 Seven ways sugar is affecting your mental performance

-Working in an office environment can be a recipe for sugar disaster.
+With more people working from home, it can be easy to reach for that chocolate bar or sugary snack.
 Boredom and stress are often cited as key triggers for desk-grazing, with many of us reaching for things like communal biscuits and birthday cake.
 What you may not know, however, is that your sugar intake could be having a detrimental effect, not just on your body, but on your mental performance.

 Swap sugar for: oily fish, dark chocolate, almonds.